FabianFelixKraus/ln-history-documentation/content/logbook/05-16-update-0.md

 ### Updates to the project structure

-After the kickoff meeting it became clear, that for the first version of `ln-history` a graph database might not be the best solution technically.
+After the kickoff meeting it became clear, that for the first version of `ln-history-data` a graph database might not be the best solution technically.
 I will go through the milestones and the next issues and update them accordingly.
 I do not want to spend much time planning and managing my project, instead I want to get this done an actually work on the issues.
 Therefore I will keep them as minimal as possible.